 A simple guide on how to caramelize onions at home with wine, beer or balsamic vinegar.
-Honey is optional but it adds a nice sweetness I love.
+Honey is totally optional but it adds a nice sweetness I love.

-You can caramelize your onions with olive oil or butter, whatever rocks your taste buds but olive oil is better!
+You can caramelize your onion in a little bit of olive oil or plant butter, whatever rocks your taste buds but olive oil is better!

-You can also caramelize onions with different liquids for lovely flavors:
+Caramelize onions with different liquids

-- 2 extra large yellow onion sliced
+- 3 extra large yellow onion sliced

-- 2 tbs olive oil
+- 1.5 tbs olive oil

 - 1 pinch of sea salt